EarthyScience/HybridVariationalInference.jl/docs/src/tutorials/logden_user.md

 CurrentModule = HybridVariationalInference
 ```

-This guide shows how the user can specify a customized log-density function.
+This guide shows how the user can specify a customized log-Likelihood function.

 ## Motivation